Rock, Vermont, US

 Hurricane Irene Changes: This section of the Rock River changed because of the flooding of August, 2011.
 The flood was so violent in the section a half mile upstream that houses were washed away.
 This section is still runnable, but most rapids have changed.
 The river has changed course completely in the section between the dam and the cement bridge.

-The river is still a class 3/4, but please scout it carefully, both because there may be strainers and flood debris in the water, and because all rapids differ somewhat from the old description, which is below.
+The river is still a class 3/4, but please scout it carefully, because the riverbanks have yet to stabilize as of 2016, and stariners are still developing.
+Also, all of the rapids differ somewhat from the old description, which is below.

 Pre Hurricane Irene River Description: